 — Felipe Moz, Natura

-Beyond the product aspects of Scylla, Felipe emphasized the value of ScyllaDB’s enterprise support.
+Beyond the product aspects of ScyllaDB, Felipe emphasized the value of ScyllaDB’s enterprise support.
 “They know our use case and data modeling.”
-He was also glad to be able to get direct access to developers when needed through Scylla’s Slack channel.
+He was also glad to be able to get direct access to developers when needed through ScyllaDB’s Slack channel.

-For streaming analytics, Spark jobs that used to take 76 ms to complete on DSE were accomplished in as little as 6 ms on Scylla.
+For streaming analytics, Spark jobs that used to take 76 ms to complete on DSE were accomplished in as little as 6 ms on ScyllaDB.

-And for pure database performance, for p95 writes latencies dropped from 220 milliseconds (ms) on DSE to around 500 microseconds (μsec) on Scylla.
+And for pure database performance, for p95 writes latencies dropped from 220 milliseconds (ms) on DSE to around 500 microseconds (μsec) on ScyllaDB.